ghseeli/dotfiles/README.md

 * My universal .bashrc settings.
 * My universal .vim settings.

+I am working on the following
+* My gitconfig settings
+* My zsh settings for oh-my-zsh on Mac

 To use appropriately, this repository should be cloned and then the appropriate symlinks have to be made.